X-ray Binaries: a potential dominant contributor to the cosmic ray spectral knee structure: Results and discussion

 \subsection{Diffuse gamma ray emission}

 CR particles escape from their sources and diffuse into the interstellar medium, filling the entire space of the Milky Way galaxy.
 During their propagation, they interact with the surrounding gas through proton-proton process, generating diffuse gamma rays.
 Therefore, diffuse gamma rays can serve as probes to reflect the spatial distribution characteristics of CRs.
-The Tibet-$\rm AS\gamma$ experiment and LHAASO have both detected diffuse gamma rays with energies above 100 TeV, which may result from CR particles, accelerated to PeV energies in certain PeVatrons, such as some microquasars and X-ray binaries, interacting with the interstellar medium and producing diffuse gamma radiation.
-In this work, we consider that the CR particles at the PeV energy range are primarily accelerated by microquasars.
+Both the Tibet-$\rm AS\gamma$ and the LHAASO experiments have detected diffuse gamma rays with energies above 100 TeV, which may result from CR particles, accelerated to PeV energies in certain PeVatrons, such as some XRBs, interacting with the interstellar medium and producing diffuse gamma radiation.
+In this work, we consider that the CR particles at the PeV energy range are primarily accelerated by XRBs.
 By reproducing the CR proton spectrum and anisotropy observational data as constraints, we calculate the diffuse gamma-ray radiation produced by this group of CR protons.
-As shown in Fig.\ref{Gamma}, we can seem to infer that although the expected flux from the model is lower than the observed data, microquasars may be the dominant contributor to the sub-PeV CRs.
+As shown in Fig.\ref{Gamma}, we can seem to infer that although the expected flux from the model is lower than the observed data, XRBs may be the dominant contributor to the sub-PeV CRs.